2015 Pure Michigan 400: Driver comments

 "We've had a great couple months," said Kenseth.
 "We definitely have momentum.
 The guys gave us a rocket today.
 We're going to work hard to keep it rolling."

 “We just fought a lot of things today,” Harvick said.
-“Just really proud of everybody on our Jimmy John’s/Budweiser Chevrolet for fighting back today.
+“Just really proud of everybody on our Jimmy John’s/Budweiser Chevrolet for working hard today.
 We had some handling issues at the beginning of the race and then they were able to really make the car handle a lot better and then we overcame the running out of gas there and we were able to put ourselves back in position up in the front.
 The No. 20 (Kenseth) was the class of the field today, but everybody on our Jimmy John’s team did a great job.”

 “Yeah, we had some circumstances where we had to start at the back and had to figure out a way to get our track position back, and just got to thank my guys,” said Austin Dillon after scoring his best career finish of fourth. "(Crew chief) Slugger Labbe and the engineers did a good job coming up with a plan.
 That first 20 laps was no fun for us because we had to ride around and try and stay in front of the leader, but we saved gas and decided to not come down on that first competition caution for fuel, and it worked out.
 It showed that our car was fast enough to stay up there, pitted, drove back up to where we needed to be, and man, it was a fun day for us, the Dow car was fast, and I felt like I passed a lot of cars, also, getting into fourth.”

 “We passed a lot of cars, we just couldn’t ever get that track position to fight for the win,” Martin Truex Jr. told NBCSN after the race.
 “We felt like we were maybe as good as the No. 20 (winner, Matt Kenseth), close at least, and it would have been nice to see if we could have fought it out with him.”